frederic-perez/AmE-dictionary/data/dictionary.md

 __buckaroo__ _n_ :two: A cowboy – used especially when talking to children.
 The iconic figure of the cowboy has gone by many other names in American English, including buckaroo, cowhand, cowman, cowpoke, cowpuncher, vaquero, and waddy, and two of these words, buckaroo and vaquero, come from Spanish.
 In California, however, the Spanish word vaquero was Anglicized to buckaroo.
 __bucket-and-spade__ :camera: _A gem of a bucket-and-spade seaside town._
 __buckeyes__
-__buckle down (to something)__ _v informal_ :six::dart: To apply oneself with determination.
+__buckle down (to something)__ _v informal_ :seven::dart: To apply oneself with determination.
 To start to do something seriously: _I'd better buckle down to those reports._
 __buckle up__ :two::hammer: _Bucking up a seat belt._
 __buckle__ _v_ :nine::m: (buckled) Bend and give way under pressure or strain. _The earth buckled under the titanic stress._ _My knees buckle with fright._ _Syn_ warp, bend
 __buckshot__ :two::hammer: